wjmelements/scripts/README.md

 The script lists recent Mint events in TrueUSD.
 The events are copied into your pasteboard.

 ### -a
 Instead of listing recent events, list all events.

+### -g
+Formats the event data for pasting into a spreadsheet.

+### -s start\_block
+Specify starting block

+## instantMints

+    instantMints [-a] [-g] [-s start_block]

+The script lists recent InstantMint events in the TrueUSD Controller.
+The events are copied into your pasteboard.
+By default the script lists only events since the last time you ran it.

+### -a
+Instead of listing recent events, list all events.